homayoun-afshari/federated-learning/README.md

 Please pay attention that to continue an unfinished experiment, you are only required to use the same `config` dictionary.
 In case you want to reset an experiment, manually delete its corresponding folder from the `storage` folder.
 Note that changing the `param` variable in an existing experiment does not have any effects.

 ## Evaluation
 For the purposes of confirmation and comparison, you can run the `evaluation.ipynb` notebook to evaluate all the best models stored for each step of the project.
 This notebook loads a pretrained model for each step and test it on the IDDA dataset.
+Please note that all the results are already contained in the notebook.